CarolineResler/Big_Data_Final/README.md

 # Big_Data_Final
-# In collaboration with YanMan H, Talor A, and Aden .N
+# In collaboration with YanMan H, Talor A, and Aidan .N